suprachakra/AtlasMesh-Fleet-OS/docs/ADR/0005-map-source-agnostic.md

 2. Reduces dependency on any single map source
 3. Allows for custom maps in specialized environments
 4. Provides clear audit trails for safety cases
+5. Standardizes on industry-accepted formats (Lanelet2, OpenDRIVE) for interoperability
+6. Enables ecosystem of tools that support these standard formats

 ### Negative